CoachCardoll/COCO_CNN_Attention/README.md

 - **Transfer Learning**: Adapt models for different datasets or vocabularies
 - **🎯 Unified Utils**: All utilities consolidated in `utils.py` for easy access
 - **Beam Search**: Advanced caption generation with beam search
+- **📦 Batch Inference**: Process single images, multiple images, or entire directories
+- **🎨 Attention Visualization**: See what the model focuses on for each word
 - **Training Utilities**: Gradient clipping, learning rate adjustment, accuracy metrics

 ## Project Structure